ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 ### 6.1 Overall Method
 A principal variable must be specified as a priority indictor for whether a thousand pounds error has occurred.
 The method checks the principal variable for a given contributor to determine whether the ratio of the principal variable by the predictive variable is within a fixed set of upper and lower thresholds.
 If the ratio lies within these thresholds, then a thousand pounds correction is automatically applied to the principal variable and the rest of the target variables, if any, are automatically corrected.

-If the predictive period’s data is missing, then the method is not applied, unless it is appropriate to use a register-based variable that is well correlated with the target variable.
-The register based auxiliary variable should not be read into the data if the user does not require it.
+If the predictive period’s data is missing, then the method is not applied, unless an appropriate variable that is well correlated with the target variable is available to the user.
+The auxiliary variable should not be read into the data if the user does not require it.

 ### 6.2 Error Detection
 The error detection calculation is applied to each contributor and calculates the ratio of the principal variable and predictive variable at the contributor level.
 The principal variable is the current period data value, and the predictive variable is the corresponding previous period data value, if the contributor was previously sampled.
 Previous period data can be a clean response, imputed or constructed data value.
-If there is no predictive value available (i.e., the contributor was not sampled in the previous period), then an auxiliary variable such as IDBR selection turnover can be used if required by the user.
+If there is no predictive value available (i.e., the contributor was not sampled in the previous period), then a well correlated alternative auxiliary variable can be used if available required by the user.
 Note that the auxiliary variable should be recorded in the same denomination as the target variable.

 If the ratio is within the predefined upper and lower thresholds, then a thousand pounds error is detected.

-If the previous period’s value is zero, then the method does not continue.
+If the predictive or auxiliary variable's value is zero or missing, then the method does not continue.
 A thousand pounds error is neither detected nor corrected.

 ### 6.3 Error Correction
 A detected thousand pounds error will be automatically corrected by dividing the principal variable (i.e., suspicious returned value) by 1000 then rounding to the nearest whole number.